arturotorresc/simonsaysbot/README.md

 To generate the binaries download the source code and go into the project directory and call `pkg .`.

+**It is recommended that you make the bot a mod to increase message limit**

 ## Downloading the bot

 https://github.com/arturotorresc/simonsaysbot/releases